MecSim/MecSimCalc-docs/docs/maps/example-1.md

 ## Step 2.1: Code version 1

-This code will get data from a GeoPanda's dataset, perform a distance calculation o the data, and then export an interactive Folium map.
+This code will get data from a GeoPanda's dataset, perform a distance calculation on the data, and then visualize it on an interactive Folium map.

 <div style={{textAlign: 'center'}}>